ydsaglme/harvard_cs50_sql/project/readme.md

 _Third-party advertisers or companies analyzing aggregated data from Facebook for marketing purposes._

 ## Functional Requirements
-In this section you should answer the following questions:

-* What should a user be able to do with your database?
+**_1) What should a user be able to do with your database?_**

+_A user should be able to:_

+_Register and log in using their email or phone number._

+_View, like, and comment on posts from friends or followed pages._

+_Edit their profile information, such as location and personal details._

+_Send and receive messages or video calls through Messenger._

+_Access the marketplace to browse, buy, or sell items (e.g., products, cars, houses)._

+_Play games, watch game streams, and save or record gameplay._

+_Save ads, posts, or other content for later reference._

-* What's beyond the scope of what a user should be able to do with your database?
+**_What's beyond the scope of what a user should be able to do with your database?_**

 ## Representation
 ### Entities & Attributes